-Our Try-Out Period is about to begin!
-Keep an eye on Facebook for all the upcoming deets, dates, and da locations.
+Our Try-Out Period is completed for the 2019-2020 Year!
+Keep an eye on Facebook for all the upcoming deets ‘n’ dates for the 2020-2021 Recruitment Period.

 We require new members through our bi-annual tryouts: held in September and January (vacancy permitting).

 - Come to our Info Nights (held early September, December, and/or early January) to learn more about the team

 - Send us any emails with your questions

 - If you already have First Aid certification or experience

 - We’ll host a refresher session to help you brush up your basic life-saving skills prior to the Try-Outs

 - You merely need to provide a copy of your certification at your scheduled Try Out